 Designated S spaces in the Phillips, Water Street and McPhee lots.
 If S spaces in these lots are full, parking is allowed in upper campus R spaces Monday-Friday from 7 a.m. - 9 p.m.

-Student (S) permits are valid all year (September 1 - August 23, 2013) and enforced Monday-Friday from 6 a.m. to 3 p.m. in the Water Street and Phillips lot and from 6 a.m. to 4:30 p.m. in the McPhee lot.
+Student (S) permits are valid through the entire academic year (August to August) and enforced Monday-Friday from 6 a.m. to 3 p.m. in the Water Street and Phillips lot and from 6 a.m. to 4:30 p.m. in the McPhee lot.

 (E) Economy permit

 The Recreation Activity parking lot, located on Macarthur Avenue near Bollinger Fields, will provide additional parking for faculty, staff and commuter students.
 Additional spaces may be leased as needed in lots located near campus.
 All offsite economy lots will be on Route 9 transit route and permits will be sold at a reduced price.
 Since Route 9 does not operate during the summer months, E permits will be valid in R spaces on upper campus during this timeframe.

 E permits are valid Monday-Friday 6 a.m. to 3 p.m.
 Overnight parking is not allowed in economy parking lots.

 The University of Wisconsin-Eau Claire is a self-contained unit with classrooms, libraries, recreational areas, food services, etc., all within walking distance.
 It is an environment where most individuals do not need transportation.
 Consequently, we recommend that students do not bring vehicles, unless off-campus employment dictates a need.